 - Can you afford the losses? (do you have the financial capacity to absorb losses)

 As we saw in the global financial crisis, most people understood the basic premise of the investment risk associated with the stock market, i.e. Knowing that losses will occur.
 However, as the losses accumulated many investors couldn’t sleep at night and decided to sell, often at the wrong time.

 We have also witnessed investors who were not financially prepared for a major downturn in the stock market.
+They didn’t have the financial capacity to withstand the losses.
 The most affected investors were those had borrowed funds for their investments (often referred to as margin loans).
 Many investors had to sell their shares at the worst possible time to repay the loans upon receiving a margin call from the bank.